HTTPArchive/almanac.httparchive.org/src/content/en/2021/privacy.md

 In addition, around 0.5% of websites set the value of the referrer policy to `unsafe-url`, which allows the origin, host and query string to be sent with _any_ request, regardless of the security level of the receiver.
 In this case, a referrer could be sent in the clear, potentially leaking private information.
 Worryingly, sites are actively being configured to enable this behavior.

-<p class="note">Note: Websites may also send the referrer information as a URL parameter to the destination site.
-We did not measure usage of that mechanism for this report.</p>
+<aside class="note">Note: Websites may also send the referrer information as a URL parameter to the destination site.
+We did not measure usage of that mechanism for this report.</aside>

 ### User-Agent Client Hints